grisu/grisu-archetypes/README.md

 Use your own values for the groupId and artifactId keys.

-This should give you a project directory that looks like:
+This should give you a project directory that looks something like:

     ./src
     ./src/pkg